dinoboy197/CarND-Traffic-Sign-Classifier-Project/README.md

 This repository contains a codebase which uses deep neural networks and convolutional neural networks to classify traffic signs.
 The codebase trains and validates a neural network model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 Additionally, a study of model performance on images of German traffic signs from the internet at large is included.

-The goals / steps of this project are to:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture